Skip to main content

 Frequently Asked Questions

-Star Overdrive is a arcade platformer game.
+Star Overdrive is a open world platformer game with science fiction theme.

 Star Overdrive is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.